ArnoNowatzky/commonmodulesprototype/readme.md

 * *commonModuleExample*: Example common module containing REST API, Event implementation and a browser component, which can be used in embedded browser to be shown
 * *commonModuleHelloWorld*: A simple hello world common module to check the base resource needs without any techstack
-* *commonModuleRuntime*: initial implementation of the NCI, containing the cm side of installation, databasehandling, the event broker and REST API to start/stop common modules as executable jar, as dockerimage
+* *commonModuleNCI*: initial implementation of the NCI, containing the cm side of installation, databasehandling, the event broker and REST API to start/stop common modules as executable jar, as dockerimage
 * *datacenter*: contains all components, which are located in datacenter